b-vennes/blog/posts/2022-11-07-building-a-blog.md

 [SBT](https://www.scala-sbt.org/) is a modular and extensible build tool, designed for compiling JVM projects (Scala specifically), but suitable for just about any project (even compiling a blog).

-I've configured my `build.sbt` to contain a for compiling my blog posts and a root module for project aggregation.
+I've configured my `build.sbt` to contain a module for compiling my blog posts and a root module for project aggregation.
-In the future, if I want to provide some example code, I can add another module to the root.

 ```sbt
 lazy val `posts-mdoc` = project // name something other than 'posts' or 'docs'